 Ambassador Shabazz said “if you love God, then you must love all of his children”, and God’s children are Whites, Blacks, Asians, Native Americans, Southeast Asians, Orientals, Hispanics, they are Jews, Christians, Muslims, Hindus, Shinto, Buddhists, Native Americans, among many others.

-Posted by Sami Jamil Jadallah on June 12, 2016, With 1491 Reads Filed under Government & Politics.
+Posted by Sami Jamil Jadallah on June 12, 2016, With 1496 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.